 If you have something you have to do often and it’s boring, repetitive, or it doesn’t have to be you doing it, then consider outsourcing it to a virtual assistant (or automating it if possible).
 On one of my blogs, I wanted to post to link parties every week, but it was taking a lot of time so I outsourced it instead and she’s able to post to a lot more places than what I was doing sporadically and I have more time to write blog posts. 🙂

 What are your favorite productivity tips? 😃

-If you’d like more ways to save time and stress as an entrepreneur and automate things in your business, check out our course Entrepreneur Life Hacks.
+If you’d like more ways to save time and stress as an entrepreneur and automate things in your business, check out Entrepreneur Life Hacks.